HazwRuHi/Masked_Bayesian_NMF/README.md

 # Masked_Bayesian_NMF
-This repository hosts the Code for the paper "Core-periphery Detection Based on Masked Bayesian Non-negative Matrix Factorization" accepted at IEEE Transactions on Computational Social Systems (TCSS).
+This repository hosts the Code for the paper "Core-periphery Detection Based on Masked Bayesian Non-negative Matrix Factorization" accepted by IEEE Transactions on Computational Social Systems (TCSS).

 ## Dependencies